raziell74/skyrim-read-the-room-remastered/FuturePlans.md

 **Note** I realize this feature is kind of a dumbed down version of the popular [Let Your Hair Down](https://www.nexusmods.com/skyrimspecialedition/mods/81444) mod but it would work better for follower management.
 I also realize this feature may come with TONS of conflict possibilities with other mods especially those that specialize in outfit management, so this is more for people like me who don't really change outfits that often and just want to "read the room" when it comes to what's on my characters head.

 A shout out to Dint999 for having a KICK ASS selection of hairs that all have corresponding wigs that you can equip.
 Be sure to check out his [Patreon](https://www.patreon.com/dint999/posts)!

+## Equip during inclement weather

+Have an option to auto equip if it starts raining or snowing.
+I feel this would be a great feature for survival mods that add warmth/coverage stats to equipment.
+Your character will no longer be fine with not having a hood or helmet on during torrential down pours!